fauxcompany/json2html.js/README.md

 	JSON2HTML.build(someJson);
 ```

-You can checkout the example in docs folder.
+You can check the example in docs folder.

 ## Contributions
 Yes, please!
 Everybody is welcome.